 At the home of Jake and Sparky Kennedy, Christmas was traditional and joyous.
 The Kennedy children’s stockings were hung by the chimney with care – and stuffed.
 The tree was ringed with gifts and toys – more toys than the children could possible play with, more gifts than they could use, many of which would end up in a closet or in the back of the garage.

-The house was filled with joy.
-Yet Jake and Sparky Kennedy felt something was missing…how to engage their children not simply with the joy of receiving gifts but with the Spirit of Christmas…kindness, good will, sharing with others.
-And, as Jake succinctly put it, “Showing the kids that it wasn’t just all about them”.
+While the house was filled with joy (and toys), Jake and Sparky felt that something was missing: how to make sure their kids could experience not only the joy of receiving gifts, but the Spirit of Christmas: kindness, goodwill, sharing with others.
+As Jake put it, “Showing the kids that it wasn’t just all about them”.

-The next year the Kennedys expanded their Christmas tradition.
+In 1989, a new family tradition came into being.
 With friends, co-workers, and clients of Kennedy Brothers Physical Therapy volunteering their time and donating gifts and money, Christmas in the City was born.
-That first year 165 mothers and children from Boston Homeless Shelters were guests at a party at Boston City Hall, with festive decorations, games, a holiday meal and a gift for each child that the child had asked Santa to deliver.
+That first year, 165 mothers and children from Boston homeless shelters were guests at a party at Boston City Hall, complete with festive decorations, games, a holiday meal and a gift for each child that the child had asked Santa to deliver.

-But Christmas in the City has never lost sight of its core value, the spirit of the season–kindness, good will and caring for our neighbors.
+Throughout, Christmas in the City has never lost sight of its core value, the spirit of the season: kindness, goodwill and caring for our neighbors.

 And we do 100% of everything with volunteers, including many of the once-homeless children who attended a party and come back to CITC as volunteers.
 Proudly, our roster of volunteers – 1000+ strong – also includes the Kennedy children, whose 1988 Christmas inspired Jake and Sparky to start Christmas in the City.